Hello and welcome to the podcast of the Lotus Eaters.

 Yes.

-It's inciting murder.
+It's inciting them.

-And basically, the communists were since the 40s, saying that the way to label anybody who disagrees with you is to call them a Nazi or a fascist.
+And basically, the communists were, since the 40s, saying that the way to label anybody who disagrees with you is to call them a Nazi or a fascist.

-And as you keep on repeating this allegation, it becomes entrenched in the mindset of The populace so that violence becomes more palatable against these kinds of groups.
+And as you keep on repeating this allegation, it becomes entrenched in the mindset of the populace so that violence becomes more palatable against these kinds of groups.

-So this isn't a um this isn't an original tactic.
+So this isn't an original tactic.

-It's amazing though, isn't it?
+It's amazing, though, isn't it?

-How it's because I mean is that's gone now.
+Because, I mean, that's gone now.

 No one cares about being called a Nazi.